Bitbucket Cloud integration overview

 CircleCI will never make your SSH keys public.

-The private keys of the checkout key-pairs CircleCI generates never leave the CircleCI systems (only the public key is transmitted to Bitbucket) and are safely encrypted in storage.
+The private keys of the checkout key-pairs CircleCI generates never leave the CircleCI systems (only the public key is transmitted to Bitbucket Cloud) and are safely encrypted in storage.
 However, since the keys are installed into your build containers, any code that you run in CircleCI can read them.
 Likewise, developers that can SSH in will have direct access to this key.

 Remember that SSH keys should be shared only with trusted users.
 Bitbucket collaborators on projects employing user keys can access your repositories, therefore, only entrust a user key to someone with whom you would entrust your source code.